 If you have a passion for children and/or adults with special needs and are interested in joining one of our teams, please fill out a leader registration form.
 We would love to have you!

-This program is sponsored by Nathaniel’s Hope, a national organization that supports Buddy Breaks in churches.
+This program is sponsored by Nathaniel’s Hope, an organization that supports Buddy Breaks in congregations across the country.
 After registering on their website, families have the opportunity to take their children to any Buddy Break—whether local or while out of town on vacation!

 I graduated from Concordia University in St. Paul, MN with a degree in Children and Youth Ministry.
 I've worked in churches in MN, FL, MI, and now here at Good Shepherd where I serve as the Director of Fusion - Disability Ministry.